osmondchiu/osmondchiu.github.io/projects/index.md

 <p>Rosanna Ryan and Alex McClintock (6 November 2017). <i>100 years after the Russian Revolution, what do millennials see in socialism?</i> RN
 <p>
 <h2>Previous Events</h2>
+<p> The Economic and Labour Relations Review (12 June 2020), Green New Deals?
+The role of and limitations on the
+Commonwealth Government in an Australian Green New Deal, <i>Green New Deal Special Issue – Digital Workshop</i>
 <p>Australian Communities Foundation (27 March 2020), <i>Tackling Inequality Learning Circle - China: Power, Human Rights and Racism in Australia</i>
 <p>NSW Fabians (13 February 2020), <i>A Green New Deal for Australia?</i>
 <p>Australia-China Relations Institute, University of Technology Sydney (4 February 2020), <i>Australia China Relations: The State of Play</i>